 A proper scan technique is to divide your field of vision into blocks approximately 10 to 15 degrees wide.
-Examine each block individually using a system that you find comfortable (e.g. from left to right or starting from the left and moving to the right, then back to the left again).
+Examine each block individually using a system that you find comfortable (e.g. from left to right then back to the left again).
 This method enables you to detect any movement in a single block.
 It takes only a few seconds to focus on a single block and detect conflicting traffic.